Patrick-W-McMahon/military-knowledge-online/static/data/README.md

 ]
 ````

-The categories file calls an action that requires an system obj to be targeted with a corisponding function call on that object.
+The categories file calls an action that requires an system obj to be targeted with a corresponding function call on that object.